antmicro/benchalot/README.md

         - stdout            # treat stdout output of the command as the result
         - stderr            # treat stderr output of the command as the result

-    custom-metrics:         # specify your own metrics, for more information checkout Custom Metrics section of README
+    custom-metrics:         # specify your own metrics, for more information checkout Advanced Configuration section of README
         - threads: echo {{thread}}

     samples: 5              # how many times repeat each benchmark (default=1)